aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.svg/svgsvgelement/createsvgrect/_index.md

 ---
 title: SVGSVGElement.CreateSVGRect
 second_title: Aspose.HTML for .NET API Reference
-description: SVGSVGElement method.
+description: SVGSVGElement CreateSVGRect method.
 Creates an SVGRect object outside of any document trees.
 The object is initialized such that all values are set to 0 user units
 type: docs
 weight: 170
 url: /net/aspose.html.dom.svg/svgsvgelement/createsvgrect/